renatof/PiK8kE/README.md

 * PiK8kE configuration files for [EdgeVPN.io](https://edgevpn.io) handed out by the PRAGMA PiK8kE team (Renato or Ken)
 * Ubuntu 20.04 server Raspberry Pi base image, or Ubuntu 18.04 Jetson Nano base image
 * A Linux computer with a micro SD card reader, and software to flash the SD card

+*Note: the testbed runs Docker and Kubernetes, and software is installed and managed by a front-end node via ansible.
+The front-end node needs public ssh keys configured to allow the testbed system managers to remotely ssh and escalate to root privileges in order to install and run Docker+Kubernetes.
+Please make sure you are comfortable with this prior to agreeing to join.
+Please contact the PiK8kE team if you have any questions*

 # Raspberry Pi 4 setup